-One in three children in the United States are considered overweight or obese, and the extra weight doesn’t just affect them while they are young.
+One in five children in the United States are considered overweight or obese, and the extra weight doesn’t just affect them while they are young.
 Unhealthy habits can cause long-term health impacts that stretch into adulthood.

 Children who are overweight or obese are at risk for a host of health problems that were once mainly seen in adults.
 Things like Type 2 diabetes, high blood pressure and heart disease can all stem from being overweight or obese.